 The good news is, that's why we're here to help.
 Our mission at 1st Phorm is to help real people like you and me earn real and long-term results.
 There are no hacks, which means you have to do the work.
 But if you're willing to do the work, we'll always meet you halfway.

 We even created the ultimate all-in-one tool for your fitness to help along your journey.
-That tool is the 1st Phorm App, and it's designed to simplify the process of earning results.
+That tool is the 1st Phorm App.

 To get started reaching your goals, just download the 1st Phorm App here, and I promise you won’t regret it.
 We’ll do whatever we can to help you get where you want to be!